gharmonjr/zsh-starterkit/README.md

 #### Files

-- `~/.zshenv` : Some shell environment variables are set here, but this file should be left alone until you get more familiar with zsh.
+- `~/.zshenv` : Some shell environment variables are set here, but this file should generally be left alone unless you are familiar with zsh.
 - `~/.config/zsh/.zshrc` : This file runs on every start of zsh. zsh-starterkit gives you a great base configuration, but feel free to make changes here to suit your needs.
-- `~/.config/zsh/zsh-starterkit` : This is where this project will live.
+- `~/.config/zsh/.zsh-starterkit` : This is where this project will live.

-#### Q&A
+#### Common questions

 _Q: How do I change my theme?_

 **A: Have a look in `~/.config/zsh/.zshrc`.
 There you will find the theme settings**

+_Q: How do I know what themes are available?_

+**A: zsh-starterkit comes with a `omz-themes` function to view a list of [oh-my-zsh themes][oh-my-zsh-themes].
+Type `omz-themes` at your prompt.**

+_Q: Can I try out a theme to see if I like it??_

+**A: Sure!
+Use the `omz-themes` function and provide it with the name of a theme to try temporarily.
+Try the half-life theme by typing this:
+`omz-themes half-life`.
+If you decide you want to keep a theme, edit your `$ZDOTDIR/.zshrc` file.**

+_Q: How do I know what plugins are available?_

+**A: zsh-starterkit comes with a `omz-plugins` function to view a list of oh-my-zsh plugins.
+Type `omz-plugins` at your prompt.**

 _Q: How do I stop zsh-starterkit from updating itself?_